to

 Yes, of course!
 We do not store the SVG file you submit to us.
 The resulting STL file, once created is deleted 15 minutes after upload and the download link will expire after this time.

-No. All our conversion tools process your SVG file on our powerful conversion servers, meaning you can use our tools on low-spec computers, laptops, tablets, and mobile devices and receive your converted STL file quickly.
+No. All our conversion tools process your SVG file on our dedicated conversion servers, meaning you can use our tools on low-spec computers, laptops, tablets, and mobile devices and receive your converted STL file quickly.

 Yes!
 Our SVG to STL tool will run on any system with a modern web browser.
 No specialist software is needed to run any of our conversion tools.